srmainwaring/gz-python/README.md

 ### `ign-transport` bindings

-The Python bindings for `ign-transport` are contained in a module called `ign_transport`.
+The Python bindings for `ign-transport` are contained in a module called `transport`.
 The object naming and usage for the most part follows the C++ interface, so the C++ Ignition Tutorials are a good guide on how to use the library.